sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 The **third phase** is optional: absorbing some points using any relevant move cards and item cards.

 Finally, the **fourth phase**: you interpret those results into the narrative.
 Did your character dive into the dirt?
 Did they take a punch to the jaw and respond with a bloodied grin?
 Did the spear bounce right off their steel breastplate?

+### First Phase

+When violence is applied to your character, you roll dice to get a number.
+Call this number the *attack power*.

 ### Second Phase

-When you are hit in combat, you roll dice to get a number.
-Call this number the *attack power*.

 If you don't split up the *attack power*, it translates directly into Stamina points.
 So by default, your character loses that amount of Stamina points.